gebv/genembed/README.md

 find ./* -name '*_embeded.go' -exec gofmt -w {} +
 ```

-3. The original code has the expected content.
-Why?
-Because in the same package the file was created.
-Below is an example the generated file (by pattern `<packagename>_embeded.go`).
+3. Now we can get data for embeded files (via local private method `getLocalFile`).
+In the same package the file was created with content of embeded files.
+Below is an example the generated file (filename by pattern `<packagename>_embeded.go`).

 ```go
 // Code generated  DO NOT EDIT.